-- Overheat temperature value - 1 Set the temperature control knobs to their max. position and run the boiler in d.h.w. and c.h. - Allow the boiler to reach its maximum operating temperature (monitor the temperature gauge on the instrument panel).
-The boiler should maintain a temperature below that of the Flue temperature probe NTC and no overheat intervention should occur.
+- Overheat temperature value - 1 Set the temperature control knobs to their max. position and run the boiler in d.h.w. and c.h. - 2 Allow the boiler to reach its maximum operating temperature (monitor the temperature gauge on the instrument panel).
+The boiler should maintain a temperature below that of the Flue thermostat and no overheat intervention should occur.

-Warning: isolate the boiler from the mains electricity supply before removing any covering or component.

-- 1 Remove all the case panels and the sealed chamber lid. - 2 Disconnect the wires from the Flue temperature probe NTC. - 3 Unscrew and remove the thermostat probe B (Fig. 87) from the condensing heat exchanger. - 4 Assemble the Flue temperature probe NTC carrying out the removal operations in reverse sequence.
+- Warning: isolate the boiler from the mains electricity supply before removing any covering or component. - 1 Remove all the case panels and the sealed chamber lid. - 2 Disconnect the wires from the Flue thermostat. - 3 Unscrew and remove the thermostat probe C (Fig. 81) from the condensing heat exchanger. - 4 Unscrew the screws D which hold the Flue thermostat to the frame. - 5 Assemble the Flue thermostat carrying out the removal operations in reverse sequence.